sigstore/docs/content/en/main-concepts.md

 ### Cosign

-For container signing, verification and storage in an Open Container Initiative (OCI) registry, making signatures invisible infrastructure.
+Tool for signing/verifying containers (and other artifacts) that ties the rest of Sigstore together, making signatures invisible infrastructure.
+Includes storage in an Open Container Initiative (OCI) registry.

 ### Fulcio